lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 of a templated container.
 Now that container's entire operation varies based upon constraints to its member functions.
 Eventually we wind up with multiple implementations of critical member functions which differ in the operations they do, which could seriously jeopardize the integrity of the memory layout.
 It's almost as-if two different type implementations were fighting over the same memory.

 This mightn't be a problem if memory layout were identical under all variations, but note that `std::vector< bool >` is a totally different layout to `std::vector< struct_containing_a_single_bool >`.
+Further consider that `add_last_one` might be a critical low-level library function such as `uninitialized_copy` or `std::copy` used in the implementation of `std::vector< ... >::reserve`.
+In order to prevent two different implementations of `::reserve` working on the same `std::vector< ... >` memory, it would become necessary to divorce their implementations all the way up to the highest, outermost template.
 Thus we have sort of re-invented the concept map, just raised it up to a higher level -- push the concept map out to the broadest instantiated type using it.
-This also eventually means that deep copy-in and deep copy-out semantics might become necessary as the instantiated outer types don't agree on layout, and forcing them to agree can.
+This also eventually means that deep copy-in and deep copy-out semantics would become necessary as the instantiated outer types can't be guaranteed to agree on layout and invariants, and forcing them to agree can lead to all sorts of problems..

 Maybe it mightn't be so bad if we could limit the depth of constraint propagation to only a single, or a few levels.
 However, the same ugly problems of ODR violations and layout battles still await us here -- a